Business partners and founders may argue on the following:

 When to use this: Not every company has one or if you're too early-stage.
-But it can be useful when you need an external assessment to help negotiate the next steps or be an objective third-party.
+But it can be useful to have your board help you with an external assessment to negotiate next steps or be an objective third-party.
 They may even have contacts within their network that could help too.

 Why use this: A board member has a fiduciary duty to the company.
-As such, they will bring a level of discernment and good judgment that’ll help ground the conversation.
+As such, they will bring a level of discernment and good judgment that’ll help ground any conversation.

 How to use this: Ask.
 Hopefully, you have a good relationship with your board members and can bring this matter to their attention.
 Provide a history of the issues, either through an email or Google doc.
 That way, they know what is going on before they get involved.